dhruv025/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis
-develop a simple Twitter Sentiment Analysis supervised learning model using python and NLP libraries.
+Created a simple Twitter Sentiment Analysis supervised learning model using python and NLP libraries.